yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-10-istio-hands-on-pt1.md

 If you haven't read part 0 of the Istio Hands-On blog, please check it out [here](https://yuyatinnefeld.com/2024-01-02-istio-hands-on-pt0).

+For this project, we are utilizing a sample microservice project, and you can find it at the following <a href="https://github.com/yuyatinnefeld/istio" target="_blank"><b>link</b></a>.

 In these sessions, we'll learn how to install `istioctl` and configure an Istio mesh.
 There are various opportunities to install and configure the Istio mesh; you can refer to the official documentation [here](https://istio.io/latest/docs/setup/install/).
 This article provides a minimal overview of Istio setup.
 If you are interested in a deeper understanding of the topic, you can find a wealth of useful information in the Istio documentation.

 ## Install and Enable Istioctl